Originally published on September 3, 2017 about Hurricane Harvey, just as relevant two years later with Dorian.

 Giving is a sacred expression of our gratitude the God, who gives us all we need and more to share.
 It would not be right to snub our noses at God and cling to what we’ve been given.
 If we do this, we are robbing God.
 We wind up becoming weary, worn out, by carrying the burdens of possessions we are not intended to keep.
 We come to feel worthless in spite of our financial portfolios.
 The saying, “It is more blessed to give than to receive,” is more than just a tired cliche.
 It is a truth to shape our attitudes and actions.

-Few folks with a serious mental illness have access to many resources.
+Few folks with a serious mental illness have access to many material resources.
 Many rely on financial assistance to pay for their own basic needs.
 Yet, even we can give something we have.
-Our time (i.e. praying for those with needs), our talent (i.e. playing piano for a local nursing home), and our treasure (i.e. instead of buying Polar pops or cigarettes, devote the first and best of your income for work that builds up lives in the spirit of the Lord.)
+Our time – both prayer and action; our talent – cleaning the wreckage and rebuilding; and our treasure — diverting cigarette or Polar Pop monies to relief efforts.

 News of such catastrophic events as Hurricane Harvey can overwhelm us, paralyzing us to complacency.
 What can I possibly do?
 What good can anyone do?
 What difference can we make?
 We may respond with fear of our own vulnerability, our fragile existence, our mortality.